wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-the-marking-of-musicoacher.md

 This project is being really fun, the possibilities are almost endless and that ecourages me to keep working on it.

-Thanks for keep on the reading, this ended up a bit bigger than I expected, if you have any questions just let me know.
+Thanks for keep on the reading, this ended up a bit bigger than expected, hope you enjoyed.